xrysamuel/CS2303-FileSystem/doc/Report.md

 At this layer, file locks for read and write operations are implemented.
 Multiple users cannot simultaneously perform read and write operations on the same file.
 Additionally, permission management is enforced, as different commands require different read and write permissions.
 For example, when a user issues a write (`w`) command, the associated context is checked to determine if the user is the owner of the file or belongs to the same group as the file.
 Based on the file's mode, it is determined whether the user has the authority to write to the file.
 Similarly, when a user issues a `cd` command, it is verified if the user has access rights to the target directory.
 Furthermore, when a user issues an `mk` command, it is checked if the user has access rights to the working directory.
 By default, the created file is readable and writable by the owner, and readable by other users.

-The FS layer can perform the following file operations:
+The FS layer can perform the following requests:

 - `f`: Format.
 This command formats the file system on the disk by initializing the superblock and bitmap that the file system relies on.
 In addition, the system will create a root directory (inode_id = 0), as well as a \home directory and a passwd file to manage user data.
 - `mk <filename>`: Create file.
 This command creates a file with the specified name in the file system.
 - `mkdir <dirname>`: Create directory.
 This command creates a subdirectory with the specified name in the current directory.